 Now, moving on to how you can actually build your self-confidence as a Nigerian student.

 If you’re someone with a friend who is always at the forefront of any activity going on, who isn’t afraid to speak up and make himself/herself heard, then you know what I’m talking about when I say it doesn’t take long for you to start feeling inferior and average.
-And that, my friend, is not a feeling you want to harbor for any duration of time.
+And that, my friend, is not a feeling you want to harbour for any duration of time.
 It’s a cold and worrisome bed-fellow.